 How do I sign up?

-To enroll in the Mentoring Men program you will need to complete the Mentee Enquiry Form.
+To enrol in the Mentoring Men program you will need to complete the Mentee Enquiry Form

 What attitude should Mentoring Men Mentees have when they start the program?

 It is important that mentees who engage in the Mentoring Men program commit themselves to the program.
 This includes a willingness to meet the requirements of the mentoring relationship agreement, having a genuine desire to set and achieve their goals and having an open mind to consider changing their thinking and behaviour.